-As much as we love animals at Irene Dairy Farm and we understand that some folk think of their pets as a part of their own family, unfortunately, we do not allow pets visiting.
+As much as we love animals at Irene Farm and we understand that some folk think of their pets as a part of their own family, unfortunately, we do not allow pets visiting.

-In addition to this, our Friesland cows are a closed herd meaning that they cannot come into contact with any animal not born and raised on Irene Dairy Farm.
+In addition to this, our Friesland cows are a closed herd meaning that they cannot come into contact with any animal not born and raised on Irene Farm.
 (We even use artificial insemination to help increase our herd as our closed herd policy is strictly enforced.)
 Farming with a closed herd is one of the prerequisites for the certification of our raw milk along with amongst other things, the stringent testing of our animals, staff and premises.

 Besides, we do think that the temptation to chase our chickens would be too much to bear for visiting pets and this would not be fun for our clucking friends.

 Our only exception to our ‘no pets’ policy is guide dogs as we are sure that most of you would agree.
-Should guide dogs visit our farm then we request that they remain within the immediate areas of the restaurants and The Dairy Shop in order to limit the risk of them coming into contact with our herd.
+Should guide dogs visit our farm then we request that they remain within the immediate areas of the restaurants and The Deli in order to limit the risk of them coming into contact with our herd.